Optical vortex: Properties

 is a solution to the paraxial wave equation (see paraxial approximation, and the Fourier optics article for the actual equation) consisting of the Bessel function.
 Photons in a hypergeometric-Gaussian beam have an orbital angular momentum of mħ.
 The integer m also gives the strength of the vortex at the beam's centre.
 Spin angular momentum of circularly polarized light can be converted into orbital angular momentum.
+Another important property of optical vortices is the transformation of their topological charge upon reflection, which depends on the type of reflecting surface.

+Reflection of optical vortices

+The behavior of the topological charge upon reflection depends on the type of reflection.
+According to numerical simulations based on scalar diffraction theory, a conventional mirror reflection reverses the sign of the topological charge (e.g., a vortex with $q = +1$ becomes $q = -1$).
+This is because the mirror reverses the spatial structure of the wavefront relative to the propagation axis, changing the handedness of the vortex.
+In contrast, phase-conjugate reflection (e.g., from stimulated Brillouin scattering media) restores the original topological charge.
+In this case, the wavefront is inverted twice, which preserves the initial orbital angular momentum.

 Creation

 Methods of creating optical vortices work by taking a plane wave or Gaussian beam and increasing the phase of the wave at each by point $l \phi$, where $l$ is the orbital angular momentum of the beam and $\phi$ is the angle along the plane transverse to the direction of light propagation.
 Generation methods include spiral phase plates, holograms, spiral fresnel lenses, cylindrical lenses, spatial light modulators, and q-plates, as well as others.